TallKite/linnstrument-firmware/README.md

 DISABLE MAIN MIDI CHANNEL VIA NRPN

-Send NRPN 1 or 101 with a value of 0.
+Disable it by sending NRPN 1 or 101 with a value of 0.
 Must be in ChannelPerNote or ChannelPerRow mode.
+Using NRPN 299 to read the main midi channel reports a disabled main channel as channel 0.
 See midi.txt and https://www.kvraudio.com/forum/viewtopic.php?p=8322723#p8322723.

 SET ARPEGGIATOR TO QUARTER-NOTE TEMPO VIA NRPN

 Send NRPN 236 with a value of 0.
 See midi.txt and https://www.kvraudio.com/forum/viewtopic.php?p=6809095#p6809095.
+Can also be done via low row by sliding all the way to the left.

 LOCATING CCs